mobizt/Firebase-ESP8266/README.md

 ### Read, Store, Update, Delete, Backup and Restore Data

-**To read the data, use `get<Data Type>` functions i.e. getInt, getFlot, getBool, getString, getJSON, getBlob and getFile.**
+**To read the data, use `get<Data Type>` functions i.e. getInt, getFlot, getDouble, getBool, getString, getJSON, getBlob and getFile.**

 The `get<Data Type>` function returned boolean value for success of operation.
 The success of operation determined from

 payload that Firebase server returned back to client.
 The http status and matching between data type request and response were determined to set the success status.

-To read the payload data, one of theses functions can be called i.e. intData, floatData, boolData, stringData, jsonData and blobData.
+To read the payload data, one of theses functions can be called i.e. intData, floatData, doubleData, boolData, stringData, jsonData and blobData.

-The data you read from returned payload will tell actual data type stored or existed in database, not the modification version data type e.g. string "1.5" stored in database, can be read only from stringData as it returned from server.
+The data you read from returned payload will tell actual data type stored or existed in database, not the modification version or variant data types e.g. string "1.5" stored in database, can be read only from stringData as it returned from server.

-Any attempt to read integer from intData, float from floatData, and JSON from JsonData will return zero and empty string.
+Any attempt to read integer from intData, float from floatData, double from doubleData and JSON from JsonData will return zero and empty string.

-This allow you to know what exactly type of data stored in database and how to manage it instead of cast all data as string (int -> string or float -> string) or as number.
+This allow you to know what exactly data type stored in database and how to manage it instead of cast all data as string (int -> string or float -> string) or as number.

 You can call getDataType to determine what type of data returned to be manipulated.